firoyj/firoyj.github.io/_posts/2023-11-27-dex-aggregator.md

 ## Understand the Protocol

-_XXXXX_ Protocol delivers a sophisticated cross-ledger DEX aggregator, enabling optimal execution through market aggregation.
+The Protocol delivers a sophisticated cross-ledger DEX aggregator, enabling optimal execution through market aggregation.
 By tapping into Automated Market Makers (AMMs) across multiple chains, it achieves a dark pool-like order execution.
-Users can seamlessly initiate a swap of any supported token and the protocol finds the best route for that swap, whether it's a simple AMM swap or a more complex movement of tokens across different networks to achieve the most favorable outcome.
+This way, users can seamlessly initiate a swap of any supported token and the protocol finds the best route for that swap, whether it's a simple AMM swap or a more complex movement of tokens across different networks to achieve the most favorable outcome.

 The protocol excels in 3 fundamental features: